Ken Kwapis

 Kenneth William Kwapis (born August 17, 1957) is an American film and television director, screenwriter, and author.
 He specialized in single-camera sitcoms in the 1990s and 2000s and has directed feature films such as Sesame Street Presents: Follow That Bird (1985), The Sisterhood of the Traveling Pants (2005), and He's Just Not That into You (2009).

-Personal life
+Early life

 Kwapis was born in East St. Louis, Illinois, and grew up in neighboring Belleville.
 He is the son of Marge and Bruno Walter Kwapis, who was an oral surgeon.
 He is of Polish descent and was raised Catholic, attending the Jesuit preparatory academy at St. Louis University High School.

 He earned a bachelor's degree at Northwestern University's School of Speech, after which he traveled west to enroll in the M.F.A. program at the USC School of Cinema-Television.

 Kwapis' twenty-four-minute thesis film, For Heaven's Sake, won the Student Academy Award in 1982.
 The film is a contemporary adaptation of Mozart's one-act opera Der Schauspieldirektor (The Impresario).

-Family

-Kwapis is married to author and film director Marisa Silver, with whom he has two sons: Henry and Oliver.